Professor of Religion

 Campus or Site Location: Greeneville

-Dr. Travis B. Williams is a professor of religion, specializing in the ancient Jewish and Christian traditions.
-He teaches introductory courses about the Hebrew Bible and the New Testament, along with a variety of upper-level modules on subjects related to Jesus and the Gospels, the apostle Paul and the Dead Sea Scrolls.
-In all of these courses, his aim is to help students become critical, but empathetic, evaluators of the thoughts, ideas and belief systems generated by the texts of ancient Judaism and early Christianity.
-That enables them to actively participate in, and meaningfully contribute to, their world – whether that be in the field of academia, in a congregational setting or in other pursuits.
+Dr. Travis B. Williams is a professor of Religion, specializing in ancient Jewish and Christian literature.
+He teaches introductory courses in Hebrew Bible and the New Testament, along with a variety of upper-level modules on subjects related to Jesus and the Gospels, the apostle Paul, and the Dead Sea Scrolls.
+In all of these courses, he makes it his aim to help students become critical but empathetic evaluators of the thoughts, ideas, and belief systems generated by the texts of ancient Judaism and early Christianity so that they might be able to actively participate in, and meaningfully contribute to, their world—whether that be in the field of academia, in a congregational setting, or in other pursuits.

-Outside the classroom, Dr. Williams travels nationally and internationally speaking at academic conferences, local churches and other community organizations.
-Some of the topics on which he regularly lectures include persecution in early Christianity, the text and canon of Scripture in light of the Dead Sea Scrolls and the historical Jesus in memory and oral tradition.
-For a number of years, he has also helped coordinate Tusculum’s Theologian-in-Residence program, a lecture series designed to stimulate local pastors and laity through theological discussion.
-He has also served as the lecturer for the four-part series three times.
+Outside the classroom, Dr. Williams travels both nationally and internationally speaking at universities, academic conferences, local churches, and other community organizations.
+Some of the topics on which he regularly lectures include: persecution in early Christianity, the Dead Sea Scrolls, pseudonymity and literary deception in the New Testament, and the historical Jesus in memory and oral tradition.
+For a number of years, he has also worked to coordinate Tusculum’s Theologian-in-Residence program, a lecture series designed to stimulate local pastors and laity through theological discussion.

-In the area of the Dead Sea Scrolls, much of Dr. Williams’ research focuses the intersection between the Scrolls and ancient media culture.
-He has written a monograph that seeks to chart a new methodological course in scholarship by employing memory theory as a way to direct historical study (“History and Memory in the Dead Sea Scrolls: Remembering the Teacher of Righteousness.”
-Cambridge: Cambridge University Press, 2019), and he recently completed editing (with Chris Keith and Loren T. Stuckenbruck) a volume that considers how the Scrolls inform modern perspectives on cultural forms of oral and written communication (“The Dead Sea Scrolls and Ancient Media Culture.”
-STDJ 144.
+In the field of the Dead Sea Scrolls, Dr. Williams’ research is driven by his interest in ancient media culture.
+He recently completed a monograph that seeks to chart a new methodological course in scholarship by employing memory theory as a way to direct historical study on the Teacher of Righteousness (History and Memory in the Dead Sea Scrolls: Remembering the Teacher of Righteousness.
+Cambridge: Cambridge University Press, 2019).
+Most recently, he has turned his attention to the material aspects of the Scrolls and has just finished editing (with Chris Keith and Loren T. Stuckenbruck) a volume that considers what the Scrolls reveal about oral, written, and ritual forms of communication in antiquity (The Dead Sea Scrolls in Ancient Media Culture.
+Studies on the Texts of the Desert of Judah 144.
 Leiden: Brill, 2023).

-To view samples of Dr. Williams’ published work, visit http://tusculum.academia.edu/TravisWilliams
+To view samples of his published work, visit http://tusculum.academia.edu/TravisWilliams